GuiG2023/Tank-game-deb/README.md

 `THIS FOLDER CAN NOT BE DELETED OR MOVED`

+## How to build  and run the game

+Go to jar folder, download the csc413-tankgame-GuiG2023.jar to your local folder(any), use terminal to that folder(cd), then use  java -jar csc413-tankgame-GuiG2023.jar

 # Required Information when Submitting Tank Game

 ## Version of Java Used: OpenJDK 21.0.2 2024-01-16